 The Singer 4423 comes with 23 stitch options offering a fair bit of variety.
 Its automatic needle threader is something that’s going to make the lives of beginners easier as well.

 Despite coming with a very modest price tag, the 4423 manages to be surprisingly durable and high quality.
 The heavy-duty metal frame that makes up an important part of its exterior gives it the stability it needs to efficiently handle even projects of a complex nature.

 The Singer 4423’s ability to work on heavy-duty projects is further enhanced by its strong motor, which you would really be lucky to have at this price.

 The 4423 is just as efficient as it’s durable, thanks to boasting a stitching speed of up to 1100 stitches per minute.
-No wonder customers that bought this hidden gem (that I’ve worked hard to dig up for you, by the way!) are all praise for it.
+No wonder customers who bought this hidden gem (that I’ve worked hard to discover for you, by the way!) have nothing but praise for it.

 Although it looks and costs basic, it’s far from basic when it comes to its sewing abilities.
 Just like some of the other machines on the market costing twice or thrice as much as the 4423, it can handle all types of fabrics, be it thick and stiff or thin and rugged.